 Have you encountered a situation where you find that your desktop shortcuts have suddenly gone missing on your Windows 10/8/7 computer?
-Well, Windows acts this way by design!
-Shortcuts that are regarded as broken are deleted by the System Maintenance troubleshooter.
+If so, then this post will help you.

 Desktop shortcuts go missing